 Public Architecture’s flagship program is called 1+.
 It began with an audacious but scalable goal: ask architecture firms to formally pledge at least 1% of their billable time to pro bono service.
-By asking this commitment, Public Architecture aspires to not only provide needy social causes with design services, but to also change the way firms to do the other 99% of their work.
+By asking for this commitment, Public Architecture aspires to not only provide needy social projects with design services and change the way firms to do the other 99% of their work.

 The services offered by volunteer firms are diverse, including architecture, interior design and landscape architecture.
 The most common starting point for engagement is visioning.
-Non-profits work with designers to envision their projects, and often a design for a new project is the necessary starting point for a non-profit’s campaign.
-The relationship between client and architect, however, is largely self-guided; partnerships often last for years and can include multiple capital projects.
+Non-profits work with designers to envision their projects; often a design for a new project is the necessary starting point for a non-profit’s fundraising campaign.
+The relationship between client and architect often last for years and can include multiple capital projects.

 We spoke with John Peterson, along with Emily Pilloton of Project H Design, on Social Design Insights.
 Listen to the episodes here: